What is an .mcpb file?

 Are .mcpb files safe?

-Download from trusted sources (like mcpbundles.com or verified GitHub repos) and you're fine.
-The files don't contain credentials or personal data - those get added during installation.
-If you're not sure about a file, extract it and check the code yourself.
-It's all readable.
+Download from trusted sources (like mcpbundles.com or verified GitHub repos).
+The files don't contain credentials or personal data — those get added during installation and stored in the OS keychain.
+If you're unsure about a file, extract it and read the code.

 Can I modify a .mcpb file?

-Sure, extract it and change whatever you want.
-Just know that if it's a cloud-connected proxy (like MCPBundles generates), modifying it might break the connection to the backend service.
+You can extract and change whatever you want.
+If it's a cloud-connected proxy (like MCPBundles generates), modifying it might break the connection to the backend service.

 Getting Started

-Want to try this out?
-Browse pre-built .mcpb files at mcpbundles.com, download one that looks useful, and double-click to install in Claude Desktop.
+Browse pre-built .mcpb files at mcpbundles.com, download one, and double-click to install in Claude Desktop.
 Takes about 30 seconds.

 Or build your own custom bundle on the platform — select the APIs and tools you need, configure everything visually, and download your personalized .mcpb file.